 - Opportunity for Study Abroad and/or Summer Institutes: Honors students are encouraged to take advantage of opportunities to study abroad and to attend summer institutes on other college campuses.
 Study abroad courses may be taken for honors credit, subject to the approval of the Honors Director and completion of a 1000+ word review about the experience and what was learned from it.

-- Honors Project: Each honors student must conduct advanced research appropriate to her/his discipline, produce a project under the direction of a faculty advisor, and respond to the comments of a project committee (usually made up of three faculty members, including the advisor).
+- Honors Project: Each honors student must conduct advanced research appropriate to their discipline, produce a project under the direction of a faculty advisor, and respond to the comments of an advisor.
 It is expected that Honors Projects will be presented to the campus community at each year’s Academic Festival.

-- Academic Expectations: Each member of the honors program will be expected to maintain a minimum grade point average (3.00 for freshmen and sophomores and 3.20 for juniors and seniors).
+- Academic Expectations: Each member of the honors program will be expected to maintain a minimum 3.3 grade point average.
 Those whose average falls below the minimum will incur membership probation.

 The Point System